 - Fiesta Texas Fright Fest: This event offers family-friendly fun during the day and spooky thrills at night.
 You’ll find haunted houses, scare zones, entertainment and shows, fall-inspired food and drinks, and of course, rides.
 Open select dates, September 10–October 31.

 - Fall Foliage at Lost Maples State Natural Area: Texas isn’t known for its gorgeous fall foliage, but Lost Maples is!
 The Uvalde bigtooth maples and other trees in the park turn beautiful shades of orange, yellow, and red beginning in mid-October.
 Check the park’s fall foliage report for more information.
 Lost Maples has over ten miles of hiking trails, camping sites with water and electricity, and fishing in the Sabinal River or Can Creek.
 Reserve day passes up to 30 days in advance or camping sites up to five months in advance.
-Advance reservations are strongly recommended, as they usually sell out well in advance.
+Advance reservations are strongly recommended, as they usually sell out early.

 - The Apple Store Bakery and Cafe: While in Medina, don’t miss the Love Creek Orchards Apple Store Bakery and Cafe.
 The four-pound apple pie has been named the best in Texas by “Texas Monthly” magazine.
 Take my word for it and try it.
 This pie is worth the trip to Medina all on its own!
 The Bakery offers over 50 items made from fresh apples, including apple ice cream.
 The Cafe offers hamburgers and other lunch items and has an outdoor dining area.
 Open Friday–Tuesday, 9:00 a.m.–5:00 p.m., except for a 10:00 a.m. opening on Sundays.

 - South Texas Maize at Graff 7A Ranch.
 Located near Hondo, the South Texas Maize is home to a seven-acre corn maze (divided into two parts), giant slides, hayrides, jumping pillows, a barrel train, and much more.
 Live music is offered on some weekends and campfire sites are available to reserve.
 Weekend admission is $18.50 for ages 3–64, and $14 for ages 65+.
 The season opens September 17 and goes through November 19.
 They are now a cashless operation and tickets must be purchased online for a specific date.